 A short but unforgettable legend-like story with intriguing beginning, appropriate pacing and great closure.
 Despite some obvious logical contradictions and historical inaccuracies, the story still looks fresh and unique.
 ANIMATION

 Very artistic, using mostly pale-white and black colors that give the anime a foggy and somewhat melancholic appearance.
-However, there are two things that feel absolutely out of place: the ridiculous look of English knights and that the Black Swordsman reads his book right to left, though the story takes place in Ireland.
-I know, those are minor flaws, but they are...
+However, there are two things that feel absolutely out of place: the ridiculous look of English knights and that the Black Swordsman reads his book right to left, although the story takes place in Ireland.
+I know, those are minor flaws, but they...
 See full review

 Ghost in the Shell: Stand Alone Complex is an anime that needs no special introduction since it often gets praised as one of the most outstanding shows ever created.
 The question is, what are the reasons for those high accolades and are they actually justified?
 Well, let's look into the matter to find out the truth.